 For devotees of history and culture, the Japanese-American War Relocation Camp at Manzanar, now a National Park Service interpretive site, is not to be missed (ten minutes north of Lone Pine on 395).
 This outstanding site interprets the humbling story of the internment of more than 10,000 Americans of Japanese ancestry during World War II.
 Surviving alumni of the Manazar internment camp make a pilgrimage to the site each April.

-The high desert and alpine reaches of the Sierras are not for the meek or sedentary, but those who appreciate the sublime scenery that drew famed naturalist John Muir, photographer Ansel Adams, and writer Mary Austin, will find heaven in this spectacular corner of the West.
+The high desert and alpine reaches of the Sierras are not for the meek or sedentary, but those who appreciate the sublime scenery that drew naturalist John Muir, photographer Ansel Adams, and writer Mary Austin will find paradise in this spectacular corner of the West.

 Year Purchased: 2006